0xPARC/0xparc-intro-book/src/fhe3.typ

 == Error analysis
 <error-analysis>
-Now let’s compute more carefully what happens to the error when we add, negate, and multiply bits.
+Now let us compute more carefully what happens to the error when we add, negate, and multiply bits.
 Suppose
 $ C_1 upright(bold(v)) = mu_1 upright(bold(v)) + upright(bold(epsilon))_1 , $ where
 $upright(bold(epsilon))_1$ is some vector with all its entries bounded by some